WoodsOliver/readme-/README.md

 Although I'm only a 15-year-old guy who usually lies on a couch listening to music, I have big life plans and a wide range of knowledge, especially in science and general topics.

 ### Interests and Hobbies
-I absolutely love reading scientific articles and Wikipedia pages.
+I absolutely love reading scientific articles and Wiki pages.
 Some of my "first ones" were "Precession of the perihelion of Mercury" and "Kepler's laws of planetary motion".
-I also enjoy reading in Russian, especially detective and historical novels.
+I also enjoy reading books in Russian, especially detective and historical novels.
 My other hobbies include playing tennis and studying (yeah, I do count it as a hobby).

 ### Languages
 Here are the languages I speak, with my approximate levels: